jcbendernh/copilot-chat-history-databricks/README.md

 ![Conversation Summary](img/conversationsummary.png)
 ![Conversation Detail](img/conversationdetail.png)

 This repository is the next iteration of the [How to efficiently ingest Dataverse Common Data Model (CDM) tables with Databricks](https://community.databricks.com/t5/technical-blog/how-to-efficiently-ingest-dataverse-common-data-model-cdm-tables/ba-p/66671) article.
-For this solution, we use Unity Catalog and have Dataverse Synapse Link write to an ADLS Gen2 container that is recognized as an external location by Unity Catalog.
+For this solution, we use Unity Catalog and have Dataverse Synapse Link write to an ADLS Gen2 container that is recognized as an external location by Unity Catalog and use [Change Data Feed](https://learn.microsoft.com/en-us/azure/databricks/tables/features/change-data-feed) (CDF) on the Silver tables to only populate the incremental changes to the Gold table.

 ## Assets Contained in This Repo